cs1302uga/cs1302-minesweeper-alpha/README.md

 other lines contain a single white space.
 You should replace the score in the output with the actual calculated score (mentioned above).

-To the game, the user needs to have all mines marked and the number of marks needs to equal the number of mines.
+To win the game, the user needs to have all mines marked and the number of marks needs to equal the number of mines.

 #### Displaying Errors